Vedant-47/Pre-Processing/README.md

 - Dataset splitting for machine learning
 - Output to CSV or MongoDB

+## Dataset Overview
+This project processes a car dataset and generates three main outputs:

+1. Processed Data: The full dataset after all cleaning and preprocessing steps.
+2. Train Data: A subset of the processed data for training machine learning models.
+3. Test Data: A subset of the processed data for testing machine learning models.

+Note: These datasets are provided in the attached zip file.
+They demonstrate the results of the data processing pipeline and can be used for further analysis or model training.

-## Dependencies
+## Installation
+To use this project, follow these steps:

+1. Ensure you have Python 3.7+ installed on your system.
+2. Clone this repository to your local machine.
+3. Install the required dependencies:
    - pymongo
    - pandas
    - numpy
    - matplotlib
    - seaborn
    - scikit-learn
    - category_encoders
    - scipy
+4. Install MongoDB on your system if not already present.
+Follow the official MongoDB installation guide for your operating system.
+5. Start the MongoDB service on your local machine.
+6. Update the MongoDB connection string in the code if necessary (default is "mongodb://localhost:27017/").

 ## Usage
 The `CarDataProcessor` class provides an interactive interface for data processing.
 Users can: